JustinLex/pythonricing/README.md

 ### Database / Thread syncing
 Using Redis or postgresql to sync threads and containers to advance counter state and halt at 100.
-  * Redis should be faster, but is not perfectly consistant at scale (in an ACID sense), so it is possible that the counter could advance past 100.
+  * Redis should be faster, but is not perfectly consistant at scale (in an ACID sense), so it is possible that numbers in the count could be repeated.
   * Postgres will be slower, but will have no race conditions

 ### Logging